-PANURGUS, Panz.
+PANURGUS.
+Panz.

 P. 8-maculatus.
-Black; tergum with four, transverse, yellow spots on each side.
+Black; tergum with four transverse yellow spots on each side.
+Inhabits United States.

-& Hypostoma, labrum, mandibles at base, inferior part of the anterior orbits, yellow; antennæ brown, yellowish beneath and bright yellow on the anterior side of the basal joint; thorax slightly tinged with brassy, a small yellow point each side on the collar; pleura with a yellow spot before the wings; wings slightly dusky, pale at base, nervures fuscous; feet yellow, middle of the thighs and posterior middle of the tibiæ blackish; posterior feet blackish-brown, knees and base of the thighs yellow; tergum darkbrown, four first segments each with a transverse, yellow spot.
+& Hypostoma, labrum, mandibles at base, inferior part of the anterior orbits yellow; antennæ brown, yellowish beneath and bright yellow on the anterior side of the basal joint; thorax slightly tinged with brassy, a small yellow point each side on the collar; pleura with a yellow spot before the wings; winge slightly dusky, pale at base, nervures fuscous; feet yellow, middle of the thighs and posterior middle of the tibia, blackish; posterior feet blackish-brown, knees and base of the thighs yellow; tergum dark brown, four first segments each with a transverse yellow spot.
+Length more than $\frac{1}{2}$ of an inch.

-A Hypostoma with three, longitudinal, yellow spots, of which the intermediate one is longest; orbits on the anterior inferior portion with a triangular yellow spot; antennæ, basal joint entirely black; spots of the tergum less elongated than those of the male, and the feet have more of the black colour.

-Length rather over one-fourth of an inch.
+Q Hypostoma with three longitudinal yellow spots, of which the intermediate one is longest; orbits on the anterior inferior portion with a triangular yellow spot; antennæ basal joint entirely black; spots of the tergum less elongated than those of the male, and the feet have more of the black colour.
+Length rather over $\frac{1}{2}$ of an inch.

-MEGACHILE, Latr.
+MEGACHILE.
+Latr.

 1. M. interrupta.
-Thorax surrounded by ferruginous; tergum five-banded.
+Thorax surrounded by ferruginous; tergum five banded.
+Inhabits Missouri.

-\$ Body punctured, above glabrous; head black; antennæ, first joint at base and third and fourth joints dull rufous; hypostoma, broad frontal orbits, and mandibles at base, yellow; vertex with a ferruginous band, interrupted in the middle and extending down the cheeks; labrum rufous, a small black spot at base; thorax black, surrounded by a ferruginous margin, which is interrupted before, and passes upon the posterior margin of the scutel; wings fuliginous; pleura with cinereous hair beneath the wings; feet rufous, tarsi with yellow hair; tergum convex, black, with dilated, obscure, rufous, scarcely definite bands, five in number, on each of which, excepting the basal one, is another yellow band emarginate each side behind, and the three posterior ones are interrupted in the middle; anus trilobated; lobes yellow, intermediate one small; posterior coxæ each with a robust yellow spine; venter with transverse bands of long, dense, yellow hair.

-Length nearly two-fifths of an inch.
+a Body punctured; above glabrous; head black; antennæ first joint at base, and third and fourth joints dull rufous; hypostoma, broad frontal orbits, and mandibles at base, yellow; vertex with a ferruginous band interrupted in the middle, and extending down to the cheeks ; labrum rufous, a small black spot at base; thorax black, surrounded by a ferruginous margin, which is interrupted before, and passes upon the posterior margin of the scutel; wings fuliginous; pleura with cinereous hair beneath the wings; feet rufous, tarsi with yellow hairs; tergum convex, black, with dilated, obscure, rufous, scarcely definite bands, five in number, on each of which, excepting the basal one, is another yellow band emarginate each side behind, and the three posterior ones are interrupted in the middle; anus trilobated; lobes yellow, intermediate one small; posterior coxac each with a robust yellow spine ; venter with transverse bands of long dense yellow hair.
+Length nearly $\frac{2}{5}$ of an inch.

 ?
-The black colour of the front extends down upon the

-middle of the hypostoma nearly to its tip; the rufous colour on the basal joints of the antennæ is obsolete; labrum black on the disk; mandibles black, excepting a small, rufous spot at base; the three last bands of the tergum are destitute of any rufous colour about them; venter densely covered with hair; mandibles, as in the male, three-toothed; posterior coxæ unarmed.
+The black colour of the front extends down upon the middle of the hypostoma nearly to its tip; the rufous colour on the basal joints of the antennæ is obsolete; labrum black on the disk; mandibles black excepting a small rufous spot at base; the last three bands of the tergum are destitute of any rufous colour about them; venter densely covered with hair; mandibles, as in the male, three toothed; posterior coxac unarmed.
 Length about the same as the male, but more robust.

 2. M. emarginata.
-Black; a band on each abdominal segment, slightly interrupted in the middle, and emarginated each side before.
+Black; a band on each abdominal segment, slightly interrupted in the middle and emarginated each side before.
+Inhabits Missouri.

-Q Body punctured, above glabrous; head with a small yellow dot each side of the vertex; mandibles five-toothed; thorax with a small, whitish spot before the wings; wing-scale whitish, with a brown spot; a whitish spot on the posterior angles, forming a curve with two whitish spots on the scutel; wings hyaline, nervures fuscous; feet black, a dilated whitish line on the exterior side of the tibia, tarsi with dull yellowish hair; tergum convex, a whitish band on each segment, very slightly interrupted in the middle, and, excepting the first one, deeply emarginated each side before, the terminal segment with two rounded spots instead of a band.

-Length less than seven-twentieths of an inch.
+2 Body punctured, above glabrous; head with a small yellow dot each side of the vertex; mandibles five-toothed; thorax with a small whitish spot before the wings; wing-scale whitish with a brown spot; a whitish spot on the posterior angles forming a curve with two whitish spots on the scutel: mings hyaline, nervures fuscous; feet black, a dilated whitish line on the exterior side of the tibia, tarsi with dull yellowish hair; tergum convex, a whitish band on each segment, very slightly interrupted in the middle, and excepting the first one deeply emarginated each side before; the terminal segment with two rounded spots instead of a band.
+Length less than $\frac{7}{20}$ of an inch.

 3. M. jugatoria.
-Black; a band on each abdominal segment, interrupted in the middle and entire each side.
+Black; a band on each side abdominal segment interrupted in the middle and entire each side.
+Inhabits Missouri.